Garden City firefighters head to Alaska to battle wildfires

 WICHITA, Kan.
 (KSNW) — Three Garden City firefighters are en route to Alaska.

 The three departed from Wichita’s Eisenhower National Airport Friday.
-The Garden City Fire Department says they are headed to Tok, Alaska where there have been 79 wildfires reported in the last 3 days caused by 30,000 lightning strikes.
+The Garden City Fire Department says they are headed to Tok, Alaska, where there have been 79 wildfires reported in the last three days caused by 30,000 lightning strikes.

-The Department says the 3 are members of the department’s Wildland Team and are part of a deployable team comprised of 5 Kansas Forest Service employees and 3 Olathe firefighters that respond to wildfires.
+The department says the three are members of the department’s Wildland Team and are part of a deployable team comprised of five Kansas Forest Service employees and three Olathe firefighters that respond to wildfires.
 The Kansas team was specifically requested by the State of Alaska, according to Garden City Fire.